-I will appreciate and respond to your feedback, inquiries and analysis along the way as we travel together on these different paths.
-Your more specific comments and are welcome on this easy response form: CoreBrain Journal Suggestion Box.
+I will appreciate and respond to your feedback, inquiries, and analysis along the way as we travel together on these different paths.
+Your more specific comments and are welcome here on this easy response form: CoreBrain Journal Suggestion Box.

-Even easier: comments on any episode will enhance understanding, so don’t hesitate, chime in.
+Even easier: comments on an episode will enhance understanding, so don’t hesitate, chime in.

 And you will also notice that each podcast provides specific opportunities to add to each conversation.
 Don’t forget to share and forward your thoughts to your personal tribes.
 It takes team participation to highlight these important details to those in need.
-Your experiences will grow each discussion.
+Your experiences will help amplify each discussion.